CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/how-the-budget-works.md

     short_desc: >
       <p>Preparing the City of Boston's budget takes over 6 months from start to finish, but
       that doesn't mean you can't understand it in 2 minutes.
 Below, find a quick video overview of how Boston's budget works.
-If you want more detail, read the text below the video.</p>
+For even more information, read the text below the video.</p>
       <p><a class="button" href="https://www.boston.gov/public-notices?title=FY18+Budget&field_contact_target_id%5B%5D=441">Attend a budget hearing</a></p>
     description: >